r3w0p/r3w0p.github.io/content/software/_index.md

 # Software

 Below are some of my public software projects.
-They are typically developed in my spare time, with most of my software output being work related and, therefore, close sourced.
+They are typically developed in my spare time, with most of my software output being work related and, therefore, they are closed source.

 ## Research